amustapha/tradestream-assessment/README.md

 ## Challenges
 - I had trouble using the highcharts documentation to add a slider to the chart, I ended up hacking around it instead.
+- PNL recalculation does not seem to be working correctly.